 In a way, the movie seems to be written for the songs.
 You remember Watts pounding the drums to “Cry Like This,” and you feel her sadness.
 You recall Watts and Keith practicing Keith’s first kiss during Stephen Duffy’s “She Loves Me,” her legs wrapping around his waist as they both realize that there’s a spark there.
 The quirky “Brilliant Mind” suddenly turns dark and dramatic when Amanda Jones (Lea Thompson) runs out of school in tears after being shunned by her friends.

 Each song kept the momentum and quality high; there simply isn’t a bad song on the album.
 And the fact that the producers left songs by the Rolling Stones and Billy Idol off the album is a testament to its greatness.
 They simply didn’t need those songs.

-It’s a rarity – the songs make Some Kind of Wonderful that much more enjoyable, and I mainly watch the movie nowadays just to hear the songs within the context of the film.
+It’s a rarity — the songs make Some Kind of Wonderful one of the best soundtracks of the 80s, and I mainly watch the movie nowadays just to hear the songs within the context of the film.